webstarters/modules/README.md

 By default, the page builder is only available on pages.

-Go to WPBakery Page Builder Settings > Role Manager and change Post types to Custom and check modul.
+Go to WPBakery Page Builder Settings > Role Manager and change `Post types` to `Custom` and make sure `webstarters_module` is checked.

 ## Credits